How To Pick a Faucet Water Filter?

 Filtration Performance: The PUR-0A1 uses a proprietary PUR RF9999 filter which is advertised for its high efficiency and strong water flow.
 The filter uses MAXION filter technology that is certified in reducing over 70 types of contaminants.
 It can reduce up to 99% of Lead, 96% of mercury and 92% others.

 It also uses a premium natural coconut carbon activated block specifically for reducing up to 99% of chlorine which improves odor and taste.
-It also tested to be able to filter and reduce heavy metals as well.
+It was also tested to be able to filter and reduce heavy metals as well.

 Annual Maintenance Cost: $70 Yearly

-Customer Rating: Receiving a high rating of 4.2 out of 5, the PUR-0A1 has many satisfied customers for its great tasting water produced, stainless steel build quality and easy operation.
+Customer Rating: Receiving a high rating of 4.2 out of 5, the PUR-0A1 has many satisfied customers for its great tasting drinking water produced, stainless steel build quality and easy operation.

 Great Filtration Performance: The Brita on Tap is able to filter and remove up to 60 types of contaminants which includes benzene, asbestos and other harmful contaminants found in tap water.

 3 Spray Options: The unique feature found only in Brita On Tap is the 3 different spray options.
-These are filtered water, unfiltered water and unfiltered.

 Filter change indicator: On the bottom side of the water filter itself, there is a light indicator.
 This is used to tell if the filter is needed to be replaced.
 Indicator colors change from green to red.